 "I smelled them and they smelled good, not like the old ones," Angela says.
 "It was the first year when I went to school with joy.
 School years have not been easy for me.
 I had no friends.
 I felt different from the rest, because I did not have the same stuff they had”, Angela says further.
 The only friends she had were her sisters.

 Things started to change when she got 13.
 World Vision staff visited her class and talked to the children about child protection, the importance of education and inclusion.
 Angela began to take part in organised activities, initially as a participant and then as an organiser.
 A year later she participated in a summer camp for the first time, which was an unforgettable experience for her.
 "I started to believe in myself, to believe that I was worthy, that people loved me for what I was and that I could achieve a great deal in life.
 I started having friends and did not like to be alone anymore.
 I said what I thought and I still do so today", the young girl from Korça confessed.
-Over the years she became part of the Impact Club for youth.
-Together with them, they have undertaken various initiatives.
+Over the years she became part of the Impact Club (youth groups created and supported by World Vision).
+Together with the other group members, they have undertaken various initiatives.
 She will not forget the day when they collected food, clothing, books and toys for five poor families in the village.

 Thanks to her determination and the support she received, she had moved to the capital and began her studies in Psychology at the European University of Tirana.
 She is one of the ten winners of Pashko scholarship, an opportunity she heard about through the help of World Vision staff.
 "We are so happy for Angela’s achievement, because we know that this education opportunity will pave a secure way for her future", says Samir Bakalli, youth coordinator at World Vision.